dileepbapat/SelfDriveCar-DriveInSimulatedTrack/writeup.md

 ![Center lane driving image][center]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from hitting the curbs.
 These images show what a recovery looks like starting from left:

 ![Left image][left]
 ![center image][center]